yeslogic/prince-docs/docs/styling.md

 Fonts
 -----

-Prince supports Web Open Font Format (WOFF/WOFF2), TrueType and OpenType (TTF and CFF, as well as CBLC/CBDT color Emoji) font formats.
+Prince supports the Web Open Font (WOFF/WOFF2), TrueType and OpenType (TTF and CFF, as well as CBLC/CBDT color Emoji*) font formats.

+\* Note that currently color Emoji fonts are limited to 256 emoji per font.

 ### Defining a font family